Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The exec run for 6 cpu with a start file TIP507_config.start0 is executed by # mpiexec -n 6 a.out &, which runs all right.

+The initial state of the water molecules is constructed in quaternions [4].
+The pips package is installed and is fine at usual linux systems including CentOS 7.
+Also the Windows 11 system is ok using the C/C++ packages of Vidual Studio Community, and then the pip3 package.
+However, the AlmaLinux-9 fails due to one of the parilist package before the installation of # pip3 install genice.

 Next at the second test, we download the Siesta-4.1b code [2] and unpack by:
 % tar -zxvf siesta-4.1b.tar.gz.
 Before working on the Siesta code, it is necessary to install the OpenBLAS and Scalapack packages.